afgodwin/ENGRI1120-Fall-2024/_build/html/_sources/chapter-1-dir/energy-balances.md

 # Energy Balances

 ## Introduction
-The second foundational law of Chemical Engineering is the law of conservation of energy: the total energy can neither be created nor destroyed, just transformed from one form to another.
+The second foundational law of Chemical Engineering is the law of energy conservation: the total energy can neither be created nor destroyed, just transformed from one form to another.
 Let's build upon the law of conservation of energy, and our previous stuff balances discussion.
 Let _stuff_ equal the total energy $E$ (units: energy/mass or energy/mol) of working material, e.g., water in a system.

 Chemical Engineers are interested in the energy balance in two different types of systems, an open- and closed-system.
 An open system is one in which mass (or moles) can be transferred into or from the system across the boundary between the system and the surroundings.
 On the other hand, in a closed system, there is no mass (or mole) transfer between the surroundings.

 This lecture will introduce two energy balances, open and closed energy balances, and some common simplifying assumptions applied to energy balances.
 Further, we'll present two critical examples of processes with an immense social benefit that come from the manipulation of the energetic state of a working material, namely, the [Rankine Cycle](https://en.wikipedia.org/wiki/Rankine_cycle), which is used for power generation, and the [vapor-compression refrigeration cycle](https://en.wikipedia.org/wiki/Vapor-compression_refrigeration) which is used for cooling.

-In particular, in this lecture we will:
+In particular, in this lecture, we will:

 * Formulate the {ref}`content:references:coeb` equation which governs the energy of the working material in an open system
-* Introduce the {ref}`content:references:first-law-thermo` which governs the energy of the working material in an close system
+* Introduce the {ref}`content:references:first-law-thermo`, which governs the energy of the working material in a closed system
 * Introduce two important applications of open energy balance equations, the {ref}`content:references:rc` and the {ref}`content:references:vcrc`

 ---